2007 World Junior A Challenge: Quarter-finals

 On November 8, the quarter-finals took place at the WJAC.
 Canada East took on Team Germany.
 The Germans scored early in the game and held a 1-0 lead for most of the game.
 In the third period, the East scored four unanswered goals to defeat the German squad by a score of 4-1.
-In the other quarter-final, the Canada West squad played against the Belorussians.
+In the other quarter-final, the Canada West squad played against the Belarusians.
 The West came up with an early 2-0 lead in the game.
-The Belorussians scored in the second to make it 2-1.
+The Belarusians scored in the second to make it 2-1.
 Early in the third, Belarus tied the game at 2.
 Belarus started taking untimely penalties and Pittsburgh Penguins' prospect Casey Pierro-Zabotel scored a natural hat trick in only 4 minutes and 2 seconds.
 Two of Pierro-Zabotel's goals were on the power play and the three goals made the score 5-2.
 The game ended with a final score of 7-3 for Canada West and a series of serious penalties (gross misconducts and match penalties) for both squads.
 Canada East and Canada West moved on to the WJAC semi-finals, while Germany and Belarus will play in the 5th Place Match early on November 10.

 Semi-finals and 5th Place

 The "5th Place Match" occurred on November 10 between Germany and Belarus.
 The first period was scoreless.
-The second period saw the Belorussians score early, but were followed up by two German goals.
-In the third, the Belorussians came alive and outscored Germany 4-1 to win the game 5-3.
+The second period saw the Belarusians score early, but were followed up by two German goals.
+In the third, the Belarusians came alive and outscored Germany 4-1 to win the game 5-3.
 Both teams are done for the tournament.
 The first semi-final was between Canada East and Russia.
 Jordon Watts scored a second period shorthanded marker to put Canada East up 1-0.
 Early in the third, the Russians answered back.
 Louke Oakley of Canada East scored on a late game penalty shot to win the game for the East and launch them into their second straight final.
 The second semi-final was between Canada West and the American squad.
 The West came out flying and ran away with a 4-1 first period lead.
 The West held off the Americans for the rest of the game and added an additional marker to win the game 5-1.
 The victory sets up an East-West rematch of last years WJAC and also Russia vying for their second straight bronze medal against the unpredictable Team USA.